twood02/webtemplate/assignments/a3-etl.md

  - Move the data cleaning functionality out of the API gateway and into `ms-data-cleaning` service.
 You should start here to get an idea of how to build a microservice.
 We have included a basic framework that allows you to make a post and get request.
 You should modify these to handle the data cleaning.
  - Implement `ms-browser-counts` and `ms-visitor-counts` microservices which count the frequency of browsers and visitors (you can base this on the code in the Monolith).
  - Implement a new `ms-website-counts` microservice which counts the number of times each URL appears per day.
+You should count websites based on the root of the url(i.e. facebook.com) not the unique paths.
 You will have to build this from scratch, although the other examples will give you guidance.

 For a greater challenge, you can also:
  - Move the authentication functionality out of `ms-api-gateway` into its own microservice, `ms-auth`.
  - Create additional reports, such as 1) returning the top 5 most popular websites and 2) returning a list of all websites visited by a particular IP address.
+ - For an extra challenge you can implement a second endpoint for ms-website-counts that counts the unique paths as well.

 ### Running the Microservices